cooperalanmyers/GVSU-CIS350-Automotive/docs/software_requirements_specification.md

 	5. Our data shall react appropriately to the magnet.
 	6. Data recorded should be delimited by spaces or commas.
 	7. When titled on x and y, and not z, reading shall be same/similar
+	8. Language to decode document and display info somehow

 2. Axis Diagnostics
 	1. Tilt-compensated compass shall separately record and display roll (x), pitch (y), and heading (z) axes.